jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/trends-2020/index.md

 date: 2020-03-26
 subtitle: Fear will drive cybersecurity spending.
 Dear lord...
 category: opinions
-tags: cybersecurity, trends, mistake, technology, economics
+tags: cybersecurity, trend, mistake, technology, economics
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620331126/blog/trends-2020/cover_hrcoli.webp
 alt: Photo by Oleg Laptev on Unsplash
 description: In this post, we review some cybersecurity trends published online.
 We discuss why it is a good idea to be wary of many of these predictions.